 - Try brighter pairs for summer / European holidays

 Sneakerheads, unite!
 These babies started the sneaker revolution that we have today.
-Jordans, Pumps, 90s – these are your street-going, hip-hop kicks that are just popping with colour.
+Jordans, Superstars, 95s – these are your street-going, on-trend kicks that are just popping with colour.
 The idea with classic sports sneakers is to find a couple that complements your style and purchase a few pairs in different colours.

 Slim- and tapered-fit denim, loose t-shirts (with or without prints) and casual outerwear are your essential staples when it comes to dressing these sneakers.
 Pair them with chino shorts for an easy win in summer.
 The key is to find the balance between hip-hop artist and everyday citizen.
 Some guys like to rock a snapback – that’s up to you.
-Personally, I like to colour match my sneakers with what I’m wearing on top, to give the look a sense of purpose and cohesiveness.
+Personally, we like to colour match our sneakers with what we’re wearing on top, to give the look a sense of purpose and cohesiveness.

 - Find a few styles you like and stick to them

 - Pin roll, or rock with khaki chinos when it’s warm